OpenRailAssociation/osrd-website/README.md

 ## Clone

-`git clone --recurse-submodules --shallow-submodules git@github.com:DGEXSolutions/osrd-website.git`
+`git clone --recurse-submodules git@github.com:DGEXSolutions/osrd-website.git`

 **This repository uses submodules.
 Please read the following carefuly**

-If you forgot `--recurse-submodules --shallow-submodules` at clone time, run:
+If you forgot `--recurse-submodules` at clone time, run:

-`git submodule update --init --recursive --depth=1`
+`git submodule update --init --recursive`

 ## Using submodules

 If you made some changes in the theme repository, you have to update the submodule:

-`git submodule update --remote --depth=1`
+`git submodule update --remote`

 If somebody already commited the submodule update, either pull with the proper submodule update flag: